 Toor dal (Split Pigeon Pea) cooked with raw mango and tempered with red chillies, curry leaves, mustard seeds and spices.
 This dal is also called Mango Pappu or Mamidikaya Pappu in South India, where pappu means lentils.
 This dal has an interesting flavor of mangoes along with lentils.
 In a single spoon, you can taste the lentils and the tangy sweet mangoes.
 This is a great variation to the everyday lentils.

 Wholesome Green Moong Dal made in an Instant Pot or Pressure Cooker.
 This is a delicious creamy lentil soup, that is so easy and quick to make in a pressure cooker.
-It is very nutritious with lots of protein and perfect for a cold evening (see video).
+It is very nutritious with lots of protein and perfect for a cold evening.

-Hearty Brown Lentil & Vegetable Soup in the Instant Pot or Pressure Cooker.
+Hearty Brown Lentil and vegetable Soup in the Instant Pot or Pressure Cooker.
 Make this warm soup on a cold & rainy (or snowy) day.
-Get cozy with this nutritious and easy to make vegan soup.
-This is a great soup for detox as well (see video).
+Get cozy with this nutritious and easy-to-make vegan soup.
+This is a great soup for detox as well.

 Moong Dal Khichdi is a simple dish made with rice and lentils, tempered in ghee with cumin seeds.
 This recipe is to prepare Khichdi in Instant Pot or Pressure Cooker.
 It takes 20 minutes or less and is a perfect comfort meal for weeknights.